-The government has set out an ambition for the UK to develop the world’s first net zero carbon heavy industry cluster by 2040.
+The government has set out an ambition for the UK to develop the world’s first zero-carbon heavy industry cluster by 2040.

-She set out plans for at least one low-carbon heavy carbon cluster by 2030 followed potentially by the creation of the world’s first zero hub a decade later.
+She set out plans for at least one low-carbon heavy carbon cluster by 2030 followed potentially by the creation of the world’s first zero-carbon hub a decade later.

 Industries will be able to compete for matching support from the £170 million fund to research, develop and demonstrate innovative solutions for decarbonising their processes.